 An avid traveler since I was 18, I have been to dozens of countries, all of which have exposed me to an array of perspectives from a variety of people.
 Travel is an addiction to me, so when I’m not somewhere else I’m almost always thinking about being somewhere else, and it’s those travels, which included living in Mexico for a decade and Argentina for 2 years, that have led to the creation of the novels, Carrion, The Spirit of Laughter, Wedlock and my first Spanish language book, a YA novel called Gato y Lobo, which was independently released and read by high school students in the Mexican states of San Luis Potosi, Zacatecas, and Puebla, as well as Mexico City.

 In addition to creative storytelling, I have been writing copy with a heavy emphasis on proper SEO practices for various clients in the food & beverage and travel industries since 2017.

-Since 2020 I have prepared dozens of Humanitarian and Compassionate Applications for Canadian refugees in hopes of preventing their deportation and securing their permanent residency.
+Since 2020 I have prepared over 80 Humanitarian and Compassionate Applications for Canadian refugees in hopes of preventing their deportation and securing their permanent residency.
 This work is incredibly rewarding because it enables me to understand and absorb real stories by the people who have lived every word, stories that I then get to interpret and rewrite as compellingly and empathetically as my abilities permit, all for the purpose of helping the people who shared those stories with me attain what they have worked so hard to get.
 If that doesn't illustrate the power of storytelling then I don't know what to tell you.